 These days, I pretty much sow everything in a pot first, rather than directly into the ground.
 I’ve found that germination is much better this way, and sporadic, patchy rows are now a thing of the past.

 Today, I was sowing some peas when I remembered a tip about leaving a small gap between the soil and the rim of the pot.
-This stops the water running off when watering.
+This stops the water from running off when watering.

 Tips like this that help make sowing into pots a great way to start off your veg.
 Here’s 9 more that I’ve picked up over the past few seasons.

 For an early crop, sow undercover in the greenhouse or on a sunny windowsill.
 This will allow you to germinate seeds before you would normally be able to, providing an earlier harvest.
 Remember to harden off seedlings before planting out, by moving the pots outside for spells until they’re out in the open all the time.

 Buy good multi-purpose compost.

 Multi-purpose compost can be expensive, but you do get what you pay for.
 The cheap own brand stuff is normally dry and chunky, which makes germinating fine seeds tricky.

 My favourite compost for seed sowing is Durston’s Peat Free Multi-Compost, which is about a fiver a bag.

 (for tips on what to look for in good multipurpose compost, check out my Brief Guide to Multi-Purpose Compost)